Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The clues are somewhat related to sport (coordination, teamwork) but vague enough to apply to dance and potentially literature.
-Creates productive ambiguity.
+The clues related to artistic expression are somewhat vague but could apply to dance (music) and abstract art (painting).
+Creates some productive confusion.

 ✅ Strengths:
 - Attempt to create ambiguity